Investigating Chartiers Creek, PA for Potential Methane Sources

 We will now zoom to the screening sample location with the highest concentration, and then look in a circle of radius 4,500 feet around the location using the Buffer tool.
 Note that 2,500 feet is the regulatory distance for assumed liability for unconventional wells and also the recommended analysis radius distance in Section 78.89 related to gas migration response.
 However, in this case we suggest setting the buffer to 4,500 feet (1.5 km) to explore whether methane might be migrating further than the regulatory distance.
 A few instances in PA have reported methane migration as far as 2.5km (Llewellyn et al., 2015).

-Scroll down on the left hand menu, and click Locate on Map,select Locate Latitude and Longitude, select Decimal Degrees, enter the sample coordinates in the popup box, and click Find to zoom to the screening sample location (shown below).
+- On the right select the Tasks tab, and click Locate on Map, select Locate Latitude and Longitude, select Decimal Degrees, enter the sample coordinates in the popup box, and click Find to zoom to the screening sample location (shown below).
 You can find the latitude and longitude of the highest concentration by looking at the data file previously found in HydroClient.
 DO NOT CLICK THE CLOSE BUTTON.
 IF YOU LEAVE IT OPEN, YOU WILL HAVE AN EASIER TIME IN NEXT STEP.

-Next, click the Buffer icon, circled on the figure as the left circle.
+- Next, click Buffer under tasks.
 Note that you can create buffers around a point, line, or polygon.
 Because we are interested in the sample with the highest methane concentration, create a buffer (this just means to draw a region around something like a point) by selecting Point.
-Enter 4500 as the buffer distance and use the mouse to click the sample location on the map.
+Select feet for units, and enter 4500 as the buffer distance and use the mouse to click the sample location on the map.
 Note that the flag marking your sample location disappears when you open the Buffer tool if you have closed the Locate on Map box.
 If you lose your flag, simply click Find again on the Locate Latitude and Longitude dialog box to replace the flag.
-To erase and redraw your buffer, you can use the Eraser icon, which is located directly to the right of the Buffertool (right circle on the figure).
+To erase and redraw your buffer, you can use the Eraser icon, which is located directly to the right of the Buffertool.

 Using well permit numbers, we will now select a few wells to "dig deeper" and retrieve well records and compliance records from the map viewer and Exploration and Development Web Information Network (EDWIN).
 EDWIN is currently not publicly available, so screenshots are provided for use.